droonga/droonga.org/tutorial/basic/index.md

 The component "Droonga Engine" is the main part to process data with a distributed architecture.
 It is triggered by requests and processes various data.

-This component is developed as a [Fluentd] plugin, and released as the [fluent-plugin-droonga][] package.
+This component is developed and released as the [droonga-engine][].
+The protocol is compatible to [Fluentd].

 It internally uses [Groonga][] as its search engine.
 Groonga is an open source, fulltext search engine, including a column-store feature.

 #### Protocol Adapter